 That liability may cover injuries such as:

-- Injuries sustained because of violent crimes committed on the premises when the owners or operators were negligent in providing security
+- Injuries sustained because of violent crimes committed on the premises due to a lack of security

 - Improper lighting

 - Falls from elevated heights